-- Ayutthaya day trip Itinerary – What to see
+Ayutthaya day trip Itinerary – Exploring the ancient capital of Thailand

 A city frozen in time

 There are a few times in life I have been so convinced that I have stepped into a fairytale picture book and suffice it so say that Ayutthaya is one such place I believe magic has occurred.
 Ayutthaya,(pronnounced as ah-you-tah-ya) was the magnificent old capital of Siam dating back 600 years making it one of the most historical cities in Southeast Asia.
 It remained the capital until the 18th century when the when the Burmese attacked and sacked the city.
 Now a world heritage site, the city makes an excellent day trip from Bangkok where you can see some of the most impressive sights and temples in Thailand.
 We visited Ayutthaya during June and it turned out to be an incredible experience.
 In the following Ayutthaya day trip itinerary, you will find out about everything I did during our visit.